League:

 W 2-1

 The new Macron home kit debuted at the Indonesia President’s Cup 2025 tournament.
-However, the old 2024 all-yellow socks were worn in all matches.
+However, the old 2024 yellow socks were worn in all matches.

 The shirt numbers differed to previous Macron pre-seasons, with the club's preferred styled font 'Fixen' used, with a small hollow Ox-head motif on the base of each numeral.